 It took off, firing away over the forest like a blazing arrow.
 An echo of power rippled in its wake, blasting Radyn back into the water.

-As he sat there, the cold lake lapping about his chest, watching the star fly away, something stirred inside him.
+As he sat there, the cold lake lapping about his chest, watching the star fly away, something inside Radyn stirred.
 He realised he didn’t want that star to get away.
 He wanted to catch it.
-He wanted to catch that red star more than he had wanted to do anything in his whole life, and he was damned if he was going to let it escape that easily.
+He wanted to catch that golden star more than he had wanted to do anything in his whole life, and he was damned if he was going to let it escape that easily.

 A second later Radyn was on his feet, sprinting into the forest.
 He could just make out the star through the leafy canopy, blazing across the dark sky.

 Radyn’s gaze snapped back to the sky.
-He snatched glimpses of red through the branches and leaves.
+He caught glimpses of golden light through the branches and leaves.
 Unbelievably, he was keeping up with the star, despite its velocity.
 He began to think he might even catch it.

 Light was shining through the trunks ahead: the forest road.
 He could see where the trees ended.
 Radyn burst from the forest.
 And froze.

 For a moment he just stood there, gaping, his mind grappling with the implications of what he saw.
 The star had vanished, completely.
 But that wasn’t the only thing that had disappeared.